Humane Wild Animal Removal From Thornhill Homes

 - Seal off entry points to prevent reentry

 Once the squirrels have been successfully evicted, Affordable Wildlife Control technicians will seal up entry points, using bite-proof barriers over vents, soffits, chimneys, dryer vents, and other openings.

 - Monitor and reassess as needed

 After removal, squirrels and raccoons may attempt to return to their old nest, or other wildlife may try to move in.
 If you notice new animal activity after removal, contact Affordable Wildlife Control immediately.
-A rapid response will help the pests learn that your home is no longer a safe place to nest.
+Rapid response will help the pests learn that your home is no longer a safe place to nest.

 Wildlife Removal Thornhill Summary

 Affordable Wildlife Control is experienced, licensed and insured for humane wildlife removal in your area.
 We can remove nuisance animals using nonlethal methods, and create barriers to they don’t come back.
 We will also advise homeowners on ways to reduce the attractiveness of their homes and yards to local wildlife.
 We believe that preventing conflicts between humans and wildlife is preferable to try to eliminate wild animals from our shared habitats.